SpencerFonbuena/Hyrum-Grenny/README.md

-# OM-Manufacturing Repo contains three examples of my most recent efforts to form a more data centered trading strategy.
+# Repo with a few examples of personal quantitative research.
+Other Larger Projects are referenced below.

 full_analysis.py